Luluda/istio.io/content/zh/docs/ops/diagnostic-tools/proxy-cmd/index.md

 Verifying connectivity to Pilot is a useful troubleshooting step.
 Every proxy container in the service mesh should be able to communicate with Pilot.
 This can be accomplished in a few simple steps:

-1. Get the name of the Istio Ingress pod:
+1.  获取 Istio Ingress pod名称：

     {{< text bash >}}
     $ INGRESS_POD_NAME=$(kubectl get po -n istio-system | grep ingressgateway\- | awk '{print$1}'); echo ${INGRESS_POD_NAME};